• Free shipping on all orders

 When Is It Safe to Use Artificial Tears on Cats?

 For clarity purposes, artificial tears are not the same as enzymatic or cleaning solutions for contact lenses.
 They are eye drops formulated to clear and moisturize the eyes to alleviate dry eye signs.
-Because they do not contain medicinal compounds like antibiotics or steroids, they cannot help in addressing severe human or cat ocular signs.
+Since they do not contain medicinal compounds like antibiotics or steroids, they cannot help address severe human or feline ocular signs.

-Still, artificial tears for humans can be used on cats whenever your vet recommends them to address the following concerns
+Still, artificial tears for humans can be used on cats if your vet checks your cat’s condition and recommends them to address the following concerns.

 Feline Dry Eye Syndrome

-Feline dry eye syndrome, or Keratoconjunctivitis (KCS), is a condition that causes red, painful, and irritated eyes.
-Signs of concern include squinting, excessive blinking, and holding the eyes shut.
-Your cat may also have a thick yellowish discharge, and its eyes may appear dull and lusterless.
+Feline dry eye syndrome, or keratoconjunctivitis sicca (KCS), is a condition that causes red, painful, and irritated eyes due to a lack of tears.
+It is considered more common in dogs, but it can also occur in cats.
+Signs that warrant a vet visit include squinting, excessive blinking, and holding the eyes shut.
+Your cat may also have a thick yellowish discharge, and their eyes may appear dull and lusterless.

-Keratoconjunctivitis can be caused by multiple concerns that impair the eye’s ability to produce sufficient amounts of tear films.
-The most common causes of the condition are infectious diseases, like feline herpes virus, but neurological problems, like dysautonomia, are also possible.
+KCS can be caused by multiple concerns that impair the eye’s ability to produce sufficient amounts of tears.
+The most common ones are infectious diseases, like feline herpes virus, but neurological problems, like dysautonomia, are also possible.

 Kitty Pink Eye

 Pink eye, or conjunctivitis, is an ocular concern caused by the inflammation of the conjunctiva (the thin layer that lines the eyeball and eyelids).
-Signs of this problem include green, yellow, or cloudy discharge, excessive watering, pink or reddish eye rims, squinting, light sensitivity, and visible conjunctiva.
+Signs of this problem include green, yellow, or cloudy discharge, excessive watering, pink or reddish eye rims, squinting, light sensitivity, and red and inflamed conjunctiva.

-Infectious conjunctivitis is caused by a virus, bacterium, or fungus and cannot be addressed only by using artificial human tears.
-Non-infectious conjunctivitis is caused by a foreign body, like sand, dust, or allergens trapped under the eyelid.
-Human artificial tears can help clear the lodged object and lubricate the eye to make it more comfortable.
+Infectious conjunctivitis is caused by viruses, bacteria, or fungi and cannot be addressed only by using artificial human tears.
+Non-infectious conjunctivitis can be caused by foreign particles, such as sand or dust, or allergens trapped under the eyelid.
+Human artificial tears can help flush the foreign material and lubricate the eye to make it more comfortable.
+That said, they should only be used when prescribed by your veterinarian.

 Infected eye of cat